5 Ways to Make your Solitaire Engagement Ring Less Basic

 Just The Tips

-If you want to keep things simple but not all-out boring, the easiest way to personalize your solitaire engagement ring is with a little twist on prongs.
+If you want to keep things simple but not all-out boring, the easiest way to personalize your solitaire engagement ring is with a little twist on prong style.
 They don’t all look the same, you know!
 They can have a more ball-like shape, or look like little talons, or even be squared for an angular effect.
-Depending on your personal taste (soft and curvy or sharp and geometric), this simple style choice can make a surprisingly big difference.
+Depending on your personal taste (soft and curvy or sharp and geometric), this simple prong style choice can make a surprisingly big difference.

 Up The Ante